 NASA’s lunar rocket is surrounded by safety concerns

-NASA hopes to launch a new mission to the moon in the coming months
+The agency hopes to launch a new mission to the moon in the coming months

-What are the primary safety concerns?
+What are the primary concerns?

-NASA hired an independent agency to investigate why the heat shield was damaged.
-The report was largely redacted but concluded that the heat shield became charred in large pieces, a phenomenon it was “not designed nor was it expected” to protect the spacecraft from.
+NASA hired an independent agency to investigate why the shield was damaged.
+The report was largely redacted but concluded that the shield became charred in large pieces, a phenomenon it was “not designed nor was it expected” to protect the spacecraft from.
 Using this investigation, NASA “identified the technical cause of unexpected char loss across the Artemis I Orion spacecraft,” the agency said in a press release.

 The Week